cep-sose2024/rhein_sec/README.md

 ## 🔍 About The Project

 ### What is Enmeshed?
-<a href="https://github.com/nmshd">Enmeshed</a> is a open source Project by j&s-soft, the project offeres a secure and feutreistic concept to extchange information or documents between People or organisations, the application uses end to end encryption for secure transfer and privacy, more information can be found [here](https://enmeshed.eu/explore/how_does_enmeshed_work)
+[Enmeshed](https://github.com/nmshd) is an open-source project by j&s Soft.
+The project offers a secure and futuristic concept for exchanging information or documents between people or organizations.
+The application uses end-to-end encryption for secure transfer and privacy.
+More information can be found [here](https://enmeshed.eu/explore/how_does_enmeshed_work).

-### How does our Network Key storage Solution work?
+### How does our Network Key Storage Solution work?
-This application is designed to provide a secure method for storing keys, which are currently stored insecurely to a network-based solution.
+This application is designed to provide a secure method for storing keys, which are currently stored insecurely, to a network-based solution.
 This solution will be built on Hashicorp Vault and a C# ASP .NET core outward-facing API.
 The API will initialize user tokens and communicate with the Vault server.<br>
 The backend of the application should be capable of running securely with any similar application that wishes to store keys securely and retrieve them using a user token.

-The client side of the application is expected to communicate with the so-called ‘Crypto Abstraction Layer’, which is yet to be released by j&s-soft.

 ### Why Network Key storage?
 Network key storage is designed to solve the issue of some devices not having a Hardware Security Module that is compatible with the Enmeshed application.
 This would still allow older, non-bleeding-edge devices to store their keys securely.